GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 ## [1] Development Environment Setup

 In order to build and test software, you need a development environment.
-That\'s just a term that means you need certain tools installed before proceeding.
+That's just a term that means you need certain tools installed before proceeding.
 Here are the tools that Taskwarrior needs:

 -   Compiler: GCC 4.7 or newer, or Clang 3.4 or newer.